Building community while

 I think there is just one thing to remember in planning tall buildings – that the street has to be planned as well as the sky.

-Andrew Harland is the Chairman of LDA Design.
+Andrew Harland is a director of LDA Design.
 Andrew co-led our work on Queen Elizabeth Olympic Park.